sushi-chaudhari/mywebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral research scholar at North Carolina State University.
+I am an assistant professor in Department of Horticulutre at Michigan State University.
 My research interests include integrated weed management, herbicide efficacy and carryover, crop tolerance to herbicides, crop/weed competition, weed biology, and mechanisms of herbicide resistance.
+My lab's main focus is weed management in specialty crops.